katsign/react-user-directory/README.md

 ## *Description*

-This web app uses the MERN stack to allow a user to view, sort and filter through a list of users in a directory.
+This web app uses state management in React to allow a user to view, sort and filter through a list of users in a directory.

 ## *Installation*